theima/ein/README.md

 > **Note:** At the moment the view template must be a string.

-> **Note:** tag and attribute names are case insensitive, but using lowercase is recommended.
+> **Note:** tag and property names are case insensitive, but using lowercase is recommended.

 > **Note:** Although the view template is HTML-like it will be converted into view objects and then rendered into HTML.
 This means that the rendered HTML might not look exactly the same as that entered in the template.

 The view template is a html snippet describing the content of the view containing templates that will be replaced by values from the model.
 Templates are used to get model data into the view template.
-They can be used in text or in attribute values.
+They can be used in text or in property values.

 ##### Model value.